BramFr/releasename-check/README.md

-# releasename_match
+# releasename-check
-Match local filename with extenstion .mkv with external srrdb.
+Match local filename (movie-realeasename.mkv) with external database like srrdb.
 If there is a match this script will rename the file.

 # Requirements
 ```